 Which sign cannot be a trade mark?

 A trade mark should distinguish the goods or services designated by it from other similar kinds of goods or services.
-Therefore any sign cannot be a trade mark.
-Some signs should remain available for use by all the entrepreneurs.
+Therefore, any sign cannot be a trade mark.
+Some signs should remain available for use by all entrepreneurs.

-- signs which describe the characteristics of the goods or services;
+- signs which designate the characteristics of the goods or services;

 - signs which have become customary in the particular field of activity or in general business practice;